swiftlang/swift-book/TSPL.docc/LanguageGuide/Concurrency.md

 }
 ```

+Because the `makeNoise()` method of `Vehicle` is marked `@MainActor`,
-Swift infers main-actor isolation for the `makeNoise` override of
+Swift infers that an override in a subclass
+is also isolated to the main actor.
-the `Train` subclass based on the isolation of the `makeNoise` method
+In the code above, the `makeNoise()` method of `Train`
-in `Vehicle`.

-#### Protocols
+isn't explicitly marked `@MainActor`
+but its main-actor isolation is inferred
+from the method on `Vehicle` that it overrides.

+In addition to the places shown above
+where Swift infers isolation from a superclass,
-Swift infers global-actor isolation from protocol conformances.
+Swift also infers isolation from protocol conformances.
-When a type conforms to a protocol, Swift infers actor isolation from
+When a type conforms to a protocol,
-the protocol itself, and from individual protocol requirements.
+Swift infers isolation from the protocol itself,
+and from individual protocol requirements.
+For example,
-For example, the following code has a main-actor isolated protocol
+the following code has a main-actor isolated protocol `Togglable`,
-`Togglable`, and a conforming struct `Switch`:
+and a conforming struct `Switch`:

 ```swift
 @MainActor